ammarjmahmood/ComputerVision101/README.md

   ```

 ⚠️ **Webcam Issues**
-- If your webcam isn’t detected, change the device index:
+- If your webcam isn't detected, change the device index:
   ```python
   cv2.VideoCapture(0)  # Try changing 0 to 1 or 2
   ```